ibm-cloud-docs/log-analysis/core/data-security.md

 Deletion of a subset of logs is not supported.

-For example, you cannot delete logs from one LogDNA agent.
+For example, you cannot delete logs from one logging agent.
 You cannot delete data for a specific service.
 You cannot delete data that match a particular query.